You said you were sorry. You meant it. And somehow the conversation got worse.

 Type 7: The Enthusiast

-What they deeply need (but rarely ask for): Beyond fun and variety, Sevens need gentle support in staying present with difficult emotions.
-They use positive reframing and future planning as escape hatches from pain, but deeply need partners who can help them process emotional depth.
+What they need (but rarely ask for): Sevens need gentle support in staying present with difficult emotions.
+They use positive reframing and future planning as escape hatches from pain, but they need partners who can help them process emotional depth.

 Communication style: Enthusiastic, story-driven, and possibility-focused.
 Sevens communicate in options and excited tangents, naturally connecting disparate ideas into new possibilities.